Because not all life insurance companies are the same.

 Don’t get me wrong; the best life insurance is the one that pays out in the event that you pass away.
 If you’ve been overpaying for your insurance policy your whole life, chances are it isn’t your fault as you just didn’t know whom to trust or what options where available.
 In the event that something happened to you, your family would still have been protected, assuming you had a proper amount of coverage.
 But here’s the thing, I’m passionate about insurance because there’s a better way.
 You’re going to be paying for your life insurance for the better part of your life.
 So you might as well have the best company, the most coverage, for the best premium.
 I can do this for you.
 Shop online, do your due diligence, and educate yourself on your options.
 But when you’re ready to buy, plan on spending a few minutes with me.
 It may just make all the difference.

 If you have any questions on what term life insurance would look like for your financial needs, please don’t hesitate to call me at: (205) 578-2097 or email: firstname.lastname@example.org.
+Feel free to leave your contact here and we’ll be glad to reach out soon.
 As always, our advice is free and there is never an obligation to buy.